• Skip to primary navigation

 Spicy Sausage Kale Pasta

-Spicy ground sausage, garlic saute'd kale, and ripe tomatoes tossed in a creamy Parmesan sauce with linguine pasta in under 30 minutes.
+Quit walking around the kitchen confused and make this Sausage Kale Pasta for dinner tonight.
+It features spicy ground sausage, garlic sauteed kale, and ripe tomatoes tossed in a creamy Parmesan sauce with linguine pasta that is ready in under 30 minutes.

 cast iron skillet of tossed ground sausage, kale and linguine pasta sprinkled with Parmesan cheese in a light wine cream sauce